Courses offered in High Schools

 Please Note: The State of Idaho Advanced Opportunities Student Application Deadline for fall 2015 funding is September 25.
 The deadline for spring 2016 is February 12.

-- Students who have taken dual credit classes through the University of Idaho in the past should write their UI student ID number on their Dual Credit Registration form.
-If they can’t remember it, they may contact the ITS HELP DESK at (208) 885-HELP or leave the field blank.
+- Students who have taken dual credit classes through the University of Idaho in the past do not need to reapply for admission.
+They may simply write their UI student ID number on their paper Dual Credit Registration form.
+If they can’t remember it, they may leave the field blank.

 - Students who have not taken dual credit classes through the University of Idaho in the past must first be admitted to the University.